wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-java-custom-upload.md

 ## Application configuration Examples

-For the following applications, a web.config file and the application configuration is provided as examples to show how to enable your Java application on Azure Web Apps.
+For the following applications, a web.config file and the application configuration is provided as examples to show how to enable your Java application on App Service Web Apps.

 ### Tomcat
-While there are two variations on Tomcat that are supplied with Azure Web Apps, it is still quite possible to upload customer specific instances.
+While there are two variations on Tomcat that are supplied with App Service Web Apps, it is still quite possible to upload customer specific instances.
 Below is an example of an install of Tomcat with a different Java Virtual Machine (JVM).

 	<?xml version="1.0" encoding="UTF-8"?>
 	<configuration>